joagre/ratatoskr/ideas/r.md

 ./src/database/tablestore.sa
 ```

-Note the modules `std.lists` and `database.utils.lists` has the same
+Note how the modules `std.lists` and `database.utils.lists` has the same
-module name and to resolve this fact an import aliasing must be done:
+module name.
+To resolve this, an import alias is used.

+Like this:

 ```
 import std.stdio : writeln